 Cracked foundation walls are often the first sign that your home’s foundation is failing.
 Foundation walls are under extreme pressure at all times and the older the walls, the higher the chance of problems.

 Older foundation walls that were built with concrete blocks have minimal strength in withstanding exterior pressure if they were installed without vertical reinforcements.
 Cement block walls generally crack in the middle of the wall and bow inward.
-These horizontal wall cracks cause a weakening to the entire structure and definitely require the help of a professional.
+These horizontal wall cracks cause a weakening of the entire structure and definitely require the help of a professional.
 If you have noticed any horizontal foundation wall cracks in your home, the problem needs to be addressed.
 If repairs are not made, the wall will continue to crack and your foundation will ultimately be completely unstable, jeopardizing you and your family.

 In addition to pressure cracks, shrinkage and settlement cracks can form in all foundation walls.
 These cracks can be vertical or horizontal.
 Hairline cracks like these should be watched, as they can sometimes be safely ignored if there has been no change in their size and shape.
 Settlement and shrinkage cracks do not necessarily indicate a structural problem, but if the cracking is severe and ever-changing, professionals should be called and a piering system installed.

 Concrete and brick foundation walls are going to crack, the trick is recognizing which ones are ok and which are serious.
 Here is a list from most to least serious:

 Horizontal Cracks– Most commonly caused by frozen, water-soaked soil that has expanded and pushed the foundation wall inward or often from soil expansion and shrinkage during extreme moisture or drought.
 Professional assistance is a must, these cracks often result in the need of a new foundation.